 The question of what to eat in Singapore is like unveiling an endless puzzle of multi-sensory, multi-flavored culinary adventures.
 Being a successful country of many cuisines, it is best to explore food at affordable restaurants in Singapore which are hidden gems and only known to few.

 Let’s forget about the imported foods that many other countries can also boast about.
 Let’s talk about the local foods, the cuisines that are a direct reflection of the ethnic and cultural makeup of the country.

 I got in touch with Food Blogger and Chef, Azlin who was raised in Singapore and knows the country like the back of her hand!
-She tells us all about food to try in Singapore and more details about how Singapore cuisine has developed over the years.
+She tells us all about food to try in Singapore, where to eat Singapore and more details about how Singapore cuisine has developed over the years.

 What is Singapore Food?

 Let’s first talk about the people, the Singaporeans, of which, I am one.
 Singapore has a very varied local population which is reflected in what is known as the local cuisine.

 Once upon a time, the island of Singapore was inhabited by only the Malays, whose history goes back to the 13th century, when the island was literally a fishing village.

 Now forming over 80% of the population, the big Chinese influx took place in the early 19th century, from China, naturally.